vtex/shoreline/styleguides/admin/documentation/table/table.md

 import { Table } from '@vtex/admin-ui'
 ```

-## Variation
+## Variations

 ### StatefulTable

 This is the simplest way to use the Table.
-It handles common table use cases for the developer.
+It handles common table use cases.

 ```jsx
 function Simple() {